 Michael Wermuth-Let’s take a look back at some of the best Disney video games of all time.
 Now, keep in mind that there are a lot of games I haven’t played.
 I’ve never played the really popular Duck Tales or Chip & Dale Rescue Rangers games, nor have I played any of the Kingdom Hearts games.
 Although, it seems many video games based on movies, TV shows, and existing franchises tend to be terrible or badly-received by fans, but Disney games in general seem to be the main exception.
+Disney games provide a good benchmark for those looking to create games of their own, as they set a pretty high standard; Construct video game software might be a good platform upon which indie developers can create some truly enjoyable gaming experiences.
 I haven’t played any terrible Disney games (the only mediocre Disney game I’ve played was Monsters, Inc for Game Boy Color).
 Let’s get going!

 AladdinI didn’t get too far in this game, only making it to the Cave of Wonders, but it isa fun action platforming game.
 Still, I was disappointed that the wishes you could get were just extra lives or continues.
 I don’t know if I ever thought about using the wishes to complete the game (and the instruction book does note that you can’t do that), but since the commercial for the game had a scene where, after it’s said you can get wishes, somebody gets turned into a fire hydrant, I thought this allowed for any kind of wish (I would have wished to know the name of every Muppet character, and to see what Muppet performers Frank Oz and Richard Hunt looked like).